Armorborn

 And because every event is 2 minutes or less, you can:

-Run competitions in a single day (5 events, full recovery between rounds)
+Run competitions in a single day (6 events or less depending on your field size, full recovery between rounds)

 Test infinite movement combinations (strength, gymnastics, mono-structural, odd objects)